triton-inference-server/python_backend/README.md

 ### Important Notes

-1. The version of the Python interpreter in the tar file must match the version of triton_python_backend_stub.
+1. The version of the Python interpreter in the execution environment must match the version of triton_python_backend_stub.

 2. If you don't want to use a different Python interpreter, you can skip [Building Custom Python Backend Stub Step](#1-building-custom-python-backend-stub).